Weighing Port Shore Excursions Against Going It Alone

 A Few Ship Sponsored Tours That Are Must

-On the other side of the equation are a examples of ship excursions that are well worth the cost:
+On the other side of the equation are examples of ship excursions that are well worth the cost:

 The Golden Triangle Iceland – This tour is a bit pricy but so are the local tour companies.
-Often the reason this tour is better is often ships dock in the afternoon and sailed shortly after noon the next day disqualifying local tours as an option.
+Often the reason this tour is better is often ships dock in the afternoon and sail shortly after noon the next day, disqualifying local tours as an option.
 While you can consider renting a car there is the issue of time.
 The tour itself probably travels over a hundred miles and takes you to geo-thermal fields, waterfalls(!!) and Icelands rift valley where the earths crust is pulling apart.
 No shopping stops or misspent time.
 If you are going to Iceland don’t miss the Golden Triangle.

-Ephesus Turkey – The ancient city of Ephesus, located near the Aegean Sea in modern day Turkey, was one of the great cities of the Greeks and later the Romans in Asia Minor and home to the Temple of Artemis, one of the Seven Wonders of the Ancient World.
+Ephesus Turkey – The ancient city of Ephesus, located near the Aegean Sea in modern day Turkey, was one of the great cities of the Greeks and later the Romans in Asia Minor.
+It’s home to the Temple of Artemis, one of the Seven Wonders of the Ancient World.
 Today, the ruins of Ephesus are a major attraction located some distance from the port.
 Again not inexpensive but a great experience (it usually does include a stop at a rug showroom).
-You might be adventurous but think hard about renting a car for half a day in Turkey.
+You might be adventurous but think hard before renting a car for half a day in Turkey.

 Bangkok’s port is Laem Chabang and it’s well over an hour drive from the city.
 Attempting to use public buses is a serious challenge, especially on a tight time schedule.
-If this is a first visit to Thailand do not pass up a day or two in Bangkok it is an experience not to be missed.
+If this is a first visit to Thailand do not pass up a trip into Bangkok, it is an experience not to be missed.
+If your ship is staying overnight in Laem Chabang one option is to consider booking a two day tour with a major tour company and stay the night in Bangkok.

 Wine & Food Tours